|Nutrition Facts (per serving)|

 Soak the barley in 3/4 cup water for 1 hour.

 At the end of the hour, add the remaining 3 1/2 cups of water to a saucepan along with the cinnamon stick, cover the pot and bring it to a boil.

-Add the soaked barley as well as the soaking liquid to the boiling water and cook on medium heat for 30 minutes or until the barley is soft.
+Add the soaked barley as well as the soaking liquid to the boiling water and cook on medium heat for 30 to 40 minutes or until the barley is soft.

 Remove the pot from the heat and sweeten with sugar and milk to taste, stirring until fully incorporated.
 Serve hot with toppings such as fruit and nuts, if desired.